wp-plugins/sb-rss-feed-plus/README.txt

 - This plugin will add post thumbnail to RSS feed as "media:content" and "enclosure" tags.
 - Image is also added to HTML part of "description" and "content:encoded" tags.
 - You can also add server signature to end of feed content in form "Source: XYZ".
-- Inject ad (image with link) after nth paragraph of each post.
+- Inject advertisement (image with link) after nth paragraph of each post.

 = Post thumbnail =
 Add post thumnail to each post's excerpt and full text (if enabled in WordPress configuration).